ShreyashCC/Dog-breed-classification-deep-learning-/README.md

   NumPy
   Matplotlib

-Ensure that you have these libraries installed in your environment before running the project.
+Ensure that you have these libraries installed in your environment before running the project and put files in correct directories.